serverless/event-gateway/README.md

 Status code:
 - `204 No Content` on success
-- `404 Not Found` if function doesn't exists
+- `404 Not Found` if subscription doesn't exists

 ------